tanyaphung/tanyaphung.github.io/_pages/research.md

 author_profile: true
 ---

+# Current research
+My current research focuses on using large-scale genomic data (whole genome, whole exome, and RNA-seq) to understand health and disease
+## X-inactivation
+## Neoepitope prediction
+## Variant calling on the sex chromosome

+# PhD Research
 My research during my PhD centers around leveraging the availability of large-scale genomic data to develop methods and models for the analysis of genetic variation across species.

 ## Natural selection